samizdatco/ds-2020/README.md

 #### Read for next week:

 * Klepmann, Chapter 1.
-Read from the beginning through the “Reliability Section.”
+Read from the beginning through the “Reliability” section.
 * [How the internet works](https://edri.org/wp-content/uploads/2013/10/paper03_web_20120123.pdf)

 ### November 18 (Week 12)